VisIVOLab/VisIVOScienceGateway/README.md

 ```

 ## Configuration
-Modify environment variables in the `.env` files for each service to customize settings.
+Modify environment variables in the `.env` files for each service to customize settings, including Keycloak credentials.

 ## Contributing
 We welcome contributions!
 Please follow these steps: